When Maria Lopez saw a TikTok video in January of 2022 encouraging her to get her education, she listened.

 “I think the secret for me is you have to love what you do in order to be good at it,” Maria said.
 “If you don’t love what you do, you’re not going to enjoy doing it.”

 “It was like a dream come true,” she said.
 “It was pretty exciting.
 I was able to do my speech and dedicate it to my parents, my husband, my kids.
 It was more emotional because I was able to finally look at my parents and tell them all the expectations they had for me in the past, I accomplished them now.
-I was the first in my family to graduate high school and college.”
+I was the first in my family to graduate college.”

 “As an instructor, I couldn’t be prouder,” Ms. Spikes said.
 “From my own personal experience, I know where you come from makes you who you are, but it does not define whom you may become.
 I instilled this into all my students as well as letting them know based on their stories pressure makes diamonds, so shine bright like one.
 Seeing my students come full circle and accomplish their goals and dreams is more rewarding than any materialistic item.”